bgamari/ghc-wiki-import/explicit-call-stack/stack-trace-experience.md

 The tools we will be testing are:

-- Hat 2.05, particularly hat-tack and hat-trail (hat stack is just a specialisation of hat-trail).
+- Hat 2.05, particularly hat-stack and hat-trail (hat stack is just a specialisation of hat-trail).
 - Cost Centre Stacks (CCS) with +RTS -xc -RTS, using ghc version 6.6
 - Andy Gill's HpcT tracer
 - The ghci debugger extended with a simple stack passing transformation.
 We will try both a full transformation and some kind of partial transformation (where only part of the code is transformed).